 But what are the results of taking many of these accredited courses?
 Like I said above I took 2 different courses and I learned nothing that I could remember from one ($40) and very little from the other ($1000) that I could apply to my teaching.

-Why don't some TEFL courses have accreditation?
+Why don't some courses or colleges have accreditation?